quidampepin/quidampepin.github.io/_posts/2024-11-07-state-power-bureaucracy.md

 We need to keep pushing.
 Every step we take in that direction brings us closer to the idea of a human-centered, effective and just bureaucracy.
 Together, let’s make sure the public service is a positive force to build a better society, and not a harmful machinery.

 *Note: This blog post was inspired by many different sources.
-Among them, David Graeber’s “The Utopia of Rules”, Jennifer Palkha’s “Recoding America", [FWD50](https://www.fwd50.com/) conferences, and countless discussions with my fellow public servants.*
+Among them, David Graeber’s “The Utopia of Rules”, Jennifer Pahlka’s “Recoding America", [FWD50](https://www.fwd50.com/) conferences, and countless discussions with my fellow public servants.*